 Procrastination is not a symptom of laziness, but avoidance is.
 The truth is that you will typically avoid tasks you don’t want to do.
 The former CEO of Goldman Sachs, Lloyd Blankfein, once said he would take out the most dreaded task first thing when he got to the office.

-Take out any task that you dread first!
 Brian Tracy called these tasks the frogs you need to eat.
 That will remove the nagging dread, which mounts pressure on you when you postpone necessary tasks.
+This is where the Prioritization Matrix can help; eat the “Do” frogs immediately.

 4. Know What’s Important to You